symbo-ls/domql/README.md

 It's good in:
 - Translating JSON and GraphQL query results into HTML objecs.
-- Virtual DOM rendering
-- DOM state management
+- Virtual DOM rendering and state management
 - Just to write a frontend code

 Key features: